Aksheet10/Cyber-Security-Resources/README.md

 I have collected many FREE resources and will add many more in the future :)
 Hopefully it will help you a lot :D

-DM Me on Discord if you want to add more resources or suggest some changes - **BwainLezz#5330**

 Credits are also included for some google docs